CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 csc_project: 1000123
 ```

-This would make it so that any usage within that OpenShift project is billed
+This would make it so that any usage within that Rahti 2 project is billed
 to the billing unit quota of project_1000123.
 Note that project_1000123 must
-have Rahti 2 access and you must be a member of that computing project,
+have Rahti service access and you must be a member of that computing project,
 or the OpenShift project creation will fail.

 If you would like to know which CSC computing projects you are a member of, you